Sergey Banadysev, Doctor of Agricultural Sciences, Doca-Gene Technologies LLC

 |Rhopalosiphum insertum Walk.||0||0||8||4.85||0||0||6||5.61|

-The process of gradual displacement of Russian potato seed production to more northern regions with low vector pressure has begun.
+The process of gradual displacement of potato seed production in the Russian Federation to more northern regions with low vector pressure has begun.
 Modern enterprises are already operating in the Kostroma, Novgorod, Vologda, Arkhangelsk regions, Karelia.
 The Primorsky effect is used in the Kaliningrad region.
 Undoubtedly, the use of the climatic factor and radical spatial isolation in the fight against viral diseases gives northern enterprises significant advantages.
-In the presence of such natural opportunities, continuing to engage in potato seed production in the Central ChZZ, the Volga region, and even further south is an unjustified risk.
+In the presence of such natural opportunities, continuing to engage in potato seed production in the CCZ, the Volga region, and even further south, is an unjustified risk.
 In general, in my opinion, professional potato seed production should be placed above 54 parallel, where the average monthly temperature does not exceed 20оС, and the amount of precipitation during the growing season is more than 260 mm.
 Comfortable climatic conditions are not only distinguished by a low infectious background of aphids, but also ensure the formation of high yielding qualities of seeds.
 Potatoes are stressed and react negatively in the offspring to high air and soil temperatures and a lack of moisture.
 The farther north the better?
 No, there are restrictions from the north and east - the frost-free period must be at least 100 days, the sum of active temperatures must exceed 1200 degrees.
-The volume of northern seed production is limited by the problems of logistics, organization of production, lack of labor and suitable soils.
-It would be wise to direct the resources of the potato breeding and seed production development program for 2018-2025 to create a single territory for northern seed growing in a country of the High Grade scale, but this program did not reach such a high level of understanding of urgent problems and effective, breakthrough areas of development.
+The volume of northern seed production is limited by the problems of logistics, organization of production, lack of labor resources and suitable soils.
+It would be wise to direct the resources of the potato breeding and seed production development program for 2018-2025 to create a single territory for northern seed growing in a country of the High Grade scale, but this program did not reach such a high level of understanding of current problems and effective, breakthrough areas of development.

 The role of barrier cultures